-General: Situated just under 80°N at the northeastern corner of Spitsbergen at the entrance to the Hinlopen Strait, Sorgfjord is a beautiful fjord with a lot of interesting history.
-Earlier, it was also called ‘Treurenburg Bai’.
+Situated just under 80°N at the northeastern corner of Spitsbergen at the entrance to the Hinlopen Strait, Sorgfjord is a scenic little fjord with a lot of interesting history.
+In historical times, Sorgfjord was also called ‘Treurenburg Bai’.
+The scenery may not be as spectacular as in some other fjords – there are no glaciers reaching the sea with calving cliffs, and the mountains are low, plateau-shaped, but it is characteristic and beautiful in its very own way and there are good hiking opportunities.

-Geology: Upper Precambrian, non-metamorphic sediments such as quarzites and dolomites, tectonically deformed and mostly steeply dipping.
-The same rocks are found further south in the Lomfjord, in the northeastern Hinlopen Strait and on Lågøya.
+Upper Precambrian, non-metamorphic sediments such as quarzites and dolomites, tectonically deformed and mostly steeply dipping.
+The same rocks are found further south in Lomfjord, in northeastern Hinlopen Strait and on Lågøya.

 The mountain Heclahuken on the east side of Sorgfjord.